kingbiagio/kingbiagio/README.md

 # php
-Various file in .php to upload shell on web app
+Various shell in .php to upload on web app to test its security